Today a bunch of co-workers and me got together right after work to hone our skills, more specifically, our unit testing skills.

 Especially in conjunction with #2, this makes it really hard to figure out what a given test is supposed to test.
 In our practice group we sat in pairs in front of our laptops and yet it still took us quite some time to find out what those tests were actually doing.

-If you find yourself writing more than one assertion in a single test, take your hands off the keyboard and find out whether you’re about to test more than a single behavior.
+If you find yourself writing more than one assertion in a single test, take your hands from the keyboard and find out whether you’re about to test more than a single behavior.

 Otherwise you will probably curse yourself when you come back to that test code in, say, 6 months…